OFS/opae-sdk/doc/src/install_guide/installation_guide.md

 ## Hugepage Settings ##

-Users need to configure system hugepage to reserve 2MB-hugepages or 1GB-hugepages.
+Users need to configure system hugepages to reserve 2MB-hugepages or 1GB-hugepages.
 For example, the 'hello\_fpga' sample requires several 2MB-hugepages.
 And the _fpgadiag_ tool requires several 1GB-hugepages.